-System ic Issues Mitigation In highly rust in ce also imp if not de corrosive areas including coastal zones, ooling fins has resulted in oil leaks.
-Rust can act the integrity and security of transformers tected and treated promptly.
+Systemic Issues Mitigation In highly corrosive areas including coastal zones, rust in cooling fins has resulted in oil leaks.
+Rust can also impact the integrity and security of transformers if not detected and treated promptly.
 Any rust is proactively remediated when found.
 Extra zinc coating is being applied to units in highly corrosive environments.

-Table 5-52: Systemic Issues and Mitigations: Distribution Transformers
+Table 5-51: Systemic Issues and Mitigations: Distribution Transformers